jason-fox/tutorials.Context-Providers/README.md

 }
 ```

+### Creating an inclusive registration

-An `inclusive` federative regsistration can be invoked on the **Farmer's Context Broker**  - this is merely stating that the farmer will coalesce Animal data from their
+An `inclusive` federative registration can be invoked on the **Farmer's Context Broker** - this is merely stating that the farmer will coalesce Animal data from their
 own broker and the vet:

 #### 7️⃣ Request: